Skip to main content

 The following course must be completed previously: MATH 206 or equivalent.

-Description: This course is a prerequisite course for John Molson School of Business students*.
-Matrices, Gaussian elimination, input‑output analysis, progressions, compound interest, annuities, permutations and combinations, probability, binomial theorem, exponential and logarithmic functions, inequalities, linear programming.
+Topics covered in this course include matrices, Gaussian elimination, input‑output analysis, progressions, compound interest, annuities, permutations and combinations, probability, exponential and logarithmic functions, inequalities, linear programming.

 Notes: